Roadschooler, worldschooler, homeschooler, parent, traveller, learner… do any of these titles describe you?

 Then there was the day that my son noted the varying geography as we traveled north to south through the province and how the vegetation and landscape kept changing along certain lines on the map.
 The next day as we were looking at the Saskatchewan book we found the pages on exactly that! … which lead to more learning and deeper discussion than if they had just read about the geography before actually experiencing it themselves.

-Which, I think, is the true beauty of worldschooling…. getting to experience the world and incorporating those experiences into the deeper learning, however that deeper learning happens.
+Which, I think, is the true beauty of worldschooling…. getting to experience the world and incorporating those experiences into the deeper learning, in whichever form that deeper learning happens.

 That’s not a formal definition of worldschooling, just how I think about it for my family.
 And, the Great Canadian Adventure definitely helped in bringing a lot of our experiences from our travels to a deeper level of understanding.